bitrise-io/devcenter/_articles/en/reviews/teams-and-organizations-draft.md

 Organization members can be assigned to application teams individually or as a group.
 The same organization group can have different roles on different application teams. "%}

+So here's a quick summary of teams and organizations:

 | Teams | Organizations |
 | --- | --- |
 | App-based | Global |